waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functions.rst

    a suite of Python statements which is then executed (unless a syntax error occurs). [#]_ If it is a code object, it is simply executed.
-In all cases, the code that's executed is expected to be valid as file input (see the section "File input" in the Reference Manual).
-Be aware that the :keyword:`return` and :keyword:`yield` statements may not be used outside of function definitions even within the context of code passed to the :func:`exec` function.
+In all cases, the code that's executed is expected to be valid as file input (see the section :ref:`file-input` in the Reference Manual).
+Be aware that the :keyword:`nonlocal`, :keyword:`yield`,  and :keyword:`return` statements may not be used outside of function definitions even within the context of code passed to the :func:`exec` function.
 The return value is ``None``.

    In all cases, if the optional parts are omitted, the code is executed in the current scope.
-If only *globals* is provided, it must be a dictionary, which will be used for both the global and the local variables.
+If only *globals* is provided, it must be a dictionary (and not a subclass of dictionary), which will be used for both the global and the local variables.
 If *globals* and *locals* are given, they are used for the global and local variables, respectively.
 If provided, *locals* can be any mapping object.
 Remember